xfrancv/manet/README.md

 ## Acknowledgemnts

-In case you use the learning algorithms from MANET, please acknowledged [2].
+In case you use the learning algorithms from MANET, then please acknowledge [2].